-How conversation and cartography are helping redefine attitudes toward women and LGBTI people
+How conversation and cartography are helping redefine attitudes toward women and LGBTI people in step with the national peace process

-COLOMBIA HAS BEEN WRACKED by armed conflict between government forces, leftist guerillas and paramilitary splinter groups for generations.
+COLOMBIA HAS BEEN WRACKED by armed conflict between government forces, leftist guerrillas and paramilitary splinter groups for generations.
 The peace process ratified at the end of 2016, marking an official end to the conflict, was itself decades in the making.

 So when a wave of shootings targeting women and the lesbian, gay, bisexual, transgender and intersex (LGBTI) communities flared up in early 2017 in Tumaco, a municipality bordering Ecuador, it underscored a grim reality — that curtailing gender-based violence would be neither quick nor easy in the post-conflict era.